antonlogvinenko/rust-by-example/README.md

   * Only one `&mut` reference; owner can't read and write and borrow
   * Many `&` references; owner can only read, but not write and borrow
 * Intersection
-  * Rueles are applied to parts of data
+  * Rules are applied to parts of data
   * Restrictions sum up for the whole structure
 	* In `(a, b)` `a` can be mutable borrowed while `b` is immutably borrowed
 	* `a` can't be read and written through the owner
 	* `b` can't be written but can be read through the owner
 	* Whole tuple can't be read and written through the owner

-chain of mut, rebinding, scope vs lifetime
+dereferencing, chain of mut, rebinding, scope vs lifetime

 #### Constants